 10 weird dog jobs that actually exist

-Dogs have helped out at work for centuries.
+Pooches have helped out at work for centuries with dog jobs.
 One of the main reasons they became domesticated is because of their ability to help people out with day-to-day tasks.

 Initially, this included tasks such as hunting and cattle herding and dogs still help today in the form of guide dogs and sniffer dogs.